dbu/symfony-speed/README.md

 This demo contains a couple of branches that demonstrate the steps from a non-optimized to a performance optimized site.

-I tried to do with as little other bundles and concepts as possible so you can focus on the performance relevant things.
-Also I artificially bloat the javascript and css files and make methods slower to make the effects of caching more visible.
+I aimed to provide a demo with as little other bundles and concepts as possible so you can focus on the performance relevant things.
+Also I artificially bloat the javascript and css files and added an usleep call to the controller to make the effects of caching more visible.
 Just imagine this would be some real application that has the latency and huge css and javascript files for a good reason :-)